Ybalrid/FreeHugsBSD/README.md

 more information).

-The Makefile in this directory supports a number of targets for building components (or all) of the FreeBSD source tree.
+The Makefile in this directory supports a number of targets for building components (or all) of the FreeHugsBSD source tree.
 See build(7) and https://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/makeworld.html for more information, including setting make(1) variables.